podman-desktop/extension-apple-container/README.md

 - View and manage Apple containers directly in Podman Desktop
 - Designed specifically for macOS on ARM64
 - Easy installation and updates via Podman Desktop
+- Uses **[Socktainer](https://github.com/socktainer/socktainer)** under the hood to provide a Docker REST API on top of Apple containers

+---

+## 🔍 How It Works
+This extension relies on **[Socktainer](https://github.com/socktainer/socktainer)**, a lightweight CLI/daemon that exposes a **REST API** to manage Apple containers.
+The API is designed to be **compatible with the Docker REST API**, enabling tools and extensions that expect Docker behavior to work with Apple containers without modification.
+Podman Desktop interacts with this API to provide a full-featured, user-friendly interface for container management on macOS ARM64.

 ---